Primary/Bristol: Briarwood Special School

 Heather & Ivan Morison, Shingled Ghost (study), 2015. © Heather and Ivan Morison, courtesy of the Arnolfini and Bristol City Council

-Briarwood Special School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/2023.
+Briarwood Special School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development artists Heather & Ivan Morison have been commissioned to develop a new artwork for the school working closely with the school head, landscape architect Sculpted Earth, and project curators, Arnolfini.

 Heather and Ivan Morison